 De-Commissioning of a hydro-electric plant involves taking it out of service and transferring all rights to the water and land to others, and usually occurs when its useful life is completed and rehabilitation or redevelopment is not economically justified.
 The economic analysis should consider the environmental effect of de-commissioning, especially on the uses that have developed over the plant's lifetime.
 These may include recreation, irrigation, flood control, conservation, water supply, and fish farming.
 Returning a site to its original state should be considered, although it is seldom practical to restore levels and flows to their natural state when the ecology and human population have adapted to a changed regime.

 Consider the visual quality of the de-commissioned structures and site in the economic analysis.

-Canadian Journal of Fisheries and Aquatic Sciences
+Canadian Fisheries and sciences Aquatic Sciences

-halieutiques et aquatiques
+Journal Journal of canadien des halieutiques et aquatiques